liferay/liferay-docs/discover/portal/articles/commerce/01-catalog-management/03-options/01-option-templates.markdown

 3. Click *Save*.

 Once an option has been created and saved, it is displayed in the list on the left side of the screen.
-But it cannot be used until it has been deployed to a product and--depending on its configuration--assigned option values.
+But it cannot be used until it has been assigned to a product.

-## Deploying an Option Template to a Product
+## Assigning an Option Template to a Product

-To deploy an option template to a product, follow these steps:
+To assign an option template to a product, follow these steps:

 1. Go to the catalog, open a product and click on the *Options* tab.